On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Introduction

 To address these issues, we present the first-ever survey that systematically taxonomizes conceptualization.
-Firstly, in Section~\ref{sec:definitions}, we present a hierarchical definition of conceptualization based on different semantic levels of instances being conceptualized, namely: entity, event, paragraph/document, and system.
-In later sections, we focus on two main types of conceptualization based on the entity and event levels, as they are most prevalent in existing literature and play a key role in human reasoning.
-We review more than 150 papers and organize them into four main categories, as shown in Figure~\ref{fig:taxonomy}.
+First, in Section~\ref{sec:definitions}, we define four types of conceptualization based on different semantic levels of the instances being conceptualized: entity, event, document, and system.
+In later sections, we focus on two main types of conceptualization based on the entity and event levels, as they are largely uncharted in existing literature and play a key role in human reasoning.
+We then propose a set of objectives to select and survey papers that feature conceptualization as their core idea, review more than 150 papers, and organize them into three main categories, as shown in Figure~\ref{fig:taxonomy}.
 We summarize the main representative tasks and datasets available for these types of conceptualization in Section~\ref{sec:tasks_and_datasets}.
 Subsequently, in Section~\ref{sec:methods}, we categorize conceptualization acquisition methods into extraction, retrieval, and generative-based methods.
 The downstream benefits of conceptualization are discussed in Section~\ref{sec:downstream_applications}, with a specific focus on several reasoning tasks.
-Finally, in Section~\ref{sec:future-directions}, we propose two future directions that can be benefited from conceptualization.
-We hope our work can serve as a practical handbook for researchers and pave the way for further advancements in conceptualization.
+Finally, in Section~\ref{sec:future-directions}, we propose two future directions that can benefit from conceptualization.
+We hope our work can serve as a practical handbook for researchers and pave the way for further advancements in the field of conceptualization.